 Visiting Yapahuwa Rock Fortress

-An insanely steep stone staircase that seems never-ending leads you up the Yapahuwa Rock Fortress and is the absolute eye-catcher of the fortress.
-This spot is very picturesque!
+A really steep stone staircase that seems never-ending leads you up the Yapahuwa Rock Fortress and is the absolute eye-catcher of the fortress.
+Along the way, I immediately noticed all the intricate stone carvings on the pillars, still visible after thousands of years.
+We thought this spot was very picturesque, with constant views of the lush green surroundings.

 On top of the staircase is an ancient doorway with two lion statues guarding the treasures.
 Let’s not forget that the Sacred Tooth Relic of the Buddha was once kept at Yapahuwa!

-Climbing to the top of Yapahuwa Rock Fortress
+Climbing to the Top of the Rock Fortress

-The top of the staircase is not yet the final point of the rock fortress.
-A 20-minute climb via a steep, tricky but doable walking path gets you to the summit where you will be rewarded with a 360-degree view of the entire region!
+However, the top of the staircase is not yet the final point of the rock fortress.
+A 20-minute climb via a steep, tricky, but doable walking path gets you to the summit.
+Here, you’ll be rewarded with a 360-degree view of the entire region!

-Take in all the views of green jungles and the sound of the wind gushing along the enormous rock.
-Unfortunately, there is not much to see on top of the rock itself other than an ancient stupa.
+Take in the views of green jungles and listen to the sound of the wind gushing along the enormous rock.
+Unfortunately, there is not much to see on top of the rock itself other than an ancient stupa and a bodhi tree shrine.

-Keep an eye on the path while following the hike up and wear proper shoes.
+Note: Always keep an eye on the path when hiking up and wear proper shoes.

 Stay nearby: At the only hotel in the area

-It is advisable to rent a car plus driver for a more extended period and overnight in the area.
-We spend the night at Yapahuwa Paradise Hotel, pretty much the only hotel in the area but it was an enjoyable and surprisingly good stay!
+We spent the night at Yapahuwa Paradise Hotel, pretty much the only hotel in the area.
+Nevertheless, we thought it was an enjoyable and surprisingly good stay!

 - Find Hotels via Booking.com